theyosh/TerrariumPI/README.md

 ## Features
 - Controlling electronic devices like lights, sprayers, heating and cooling equipment
 - Reading out temperature and humidity sensors
-- Open door detection (sprayer will not spray when door(s) are open)
+- Open door detection (sprayer will not spray when a door is open)
-- Support for native Raspberry PI cam out of the box
+- Support for native Raspberry Pi cam out of the box
-- Power and water usage for costs calculation
+- Total power and water usage for costs calculation
 - Support for USB and remote webcams
 - Lights control based on sun rise and sun set or timers
 - Rain control based on measured humidity
 - Heater control based on temperature sensors or timers
 - Cooling control based on temperature sensors or timers
 - Weather forecast from external source
+- Temperatures in Celsius or Fahrenheit
+- Alarm detections

-# Installation
+## Installation
-1. Get a working Raspberry PI
+1. Get a working Raspberry Pi
 2. Clone this repository and submodules: git clone --recursive https://github.com/theyosh/TerrariumPI.git
 3. run ./install.sh in the cloned folder
 4. reboot Raspberry PI to get all the needed modules loaded